da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 In order to run the tests on a development workstation and to reduce the dependencies to the workstation, one can execute the acceptance tests against a version of the ContentBroker which runs with fake connectors which replace the real external systems.
-So a developer is able to run the tests quickly but is not forced to install the whole bunch of external software DNSCore would need to speak to on a real node.l
+So a developer is able to run the tests quickly but is not forced to install the whole bunch of external software DNSCore would need to speak to on a real node.

 To build the software from source and run the unit and acceptance tests follow these steps: